gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - A mousy beaurucrat (logistics manager, agriculture) on their way to a new posting (Tavka Itovanov)
 - A rougish former soldier staking a mining claim (Emmit Raskido)
 - A diplomatic atache (read as spy) visiting ir family (Arjun Santiago de Ascencion de Ramaya aka Arjay)
-- A Vassal of the heirarchy of domain kirido surveying one of their colony worlds (Mibu Tokogawslki)
+- A Vassal of the heirarchy of domain kirido surveying one of their colony worlds (Mibu Tokogawlsi)
 - A well-seasoned captain (viseli zhukarwa) facing a disciplinary hearing on their return for a dockside slight of an Imperial representative
 - An ambitious First Officer with sights set on their future command (Moloto)
 - A Mysterious tourist with a secret (anastasia)